-Have you ever heard of AFA, or Adult Female Acne?
+Have you ever heard of AFA or Adult Female Acne?
 You may be wondering why women have an acne condition named after them.
-Well, it’s because adult women suffer from acne more than adult men.
-You can probably guess why, right?
+Well, it's because adult women suffer more acne than adult men.
+You can probably guess why right?
 Yep—Hormones.

-Aside from genetics, hormones are the biggest culprit when it comes to acne.
-When we’re adolescents, when we’re pregnant, if we have polycystic ovarian syndrome (PCOS), when we’re going through menopause... we’re subject to a slew of hormonal symptoms, which can often include acne.
+Aside from genetics, hormones are the biggest culprit for acne.
+When we're adolescents, pregnant, with polycystic ovarian syndrome (PCOS), and going through menopause, we're subject to a slew of hormonal symptoms, which can often include acne.

-So how can women manage AFA if it’s caused by a hormonal imbalance?
-In this article, I’m going to shed some light on AFA, and show you some safe and natural ways to manage and hopefully reduce AFA.
+So how can women manage AFA if a hormonal imbalance causes it?
+In this article, I'm going to shed some light on AFA, and show you some safe and natural ways to manage and hopefully reduce AFA.

 What Causes AFA

-If you’ve been paying attention to my blog articles over the past couple of weeks, you may have noticed they’ve all been focused around the theme of acne.
-Acne is a condition that many of us struggle with—50 million Americans, in fact (5)—and because there are so many different facets when it comes to acne, one article just won’t cut it.
+If you've been paying attention to my blog articles over the past couple of weeks, you may have noticed they're focused on the theme of acne.
+Acne is a condition that many of us struggle with—50 million Americans, in fact (5)—and because there are so many facets to acne, one article just won't cut it.

 In this article, we're focusing on AFA (Adult Female Acne).
 AFA is defined as one that affects women over the age of 25 and may persist continuously or intermittently from adolescence or manifest for the first time in this period (1).
 So let's dive in and first talk about the causes of AFA.

-As mentioned in many of my previous blog articles, acne is caused predominantly by genetics and hormones, with stress and medications—and even other factors like diet and environment—often playing a part.
+As mentioned in my previous blog articles, acne is caused predominantly by genetics and hormones, with stress and medications—and even other factors like diet and environment—often playing a part.

-If your mother and/or father had, or have acne, this will more than likely be the reason why you also get to experience the joys of acne, particularly during adolescence.
-If acne is not genetic, but you’re now experiencing outbreaks as an adult, it’s more than likely the result of a hormonal imbalance.
+If your mother or father had acne, this would likely be why you also get to experience the joys of acne, particularly during adolescence.
+If acne is not genetic, but you're now experiencing outbreaks as an adult, it's more than likely the result of a hormonal imbalance.

 There are three classifications for adult acne (1,2):